 We're excited to offer students from majors across Michigan State University's campus the opportunity to take our online Sandbox courses this summer (US17).
-In the past, these classes have only available to majors in our college.
+In the past, these classes have only been available to majors in our college.
 Space is limited, so sign up early.

 The seven groupings of courses below are your guide to gaining the skills you need to be the kind of communicator you want to be.
-With each set you complete, you will not only gain strong skills in that area, but you'll earn a badge commemorating your achievement and the right to boast about it on your resume and LinkedIn profile (Badges are non-transcriptable, which means they will not appear on your transcript).
+With each set you complete, you will not only gain strong skills in that area, but you'll earn a badge commemorating your achievement and the right to boast about it on your resume and LinkedIn profile (badges are non-transcriptable, which means they will not appear on your transcript).
 You are also welcome to just take classes a la carte.

 CAS 116, CAS 206, CAS 205

 CAS 117, CAS 207, CAS 208

 CAS 112, CAS 290-730, CAS 290-731